EckoTan0804/academic-kickstart/content/ai/pytorch/getting-started/nn-construction.md

 tensor([[ 0.0114,  0.1167, -0.0449, -0.0072, -0.0791, -0.0805, -0.0467,  0.0667, -0.0750,  0.0985]], grad_fn=<AddmmBackward>)
 ```

+## Backward

-**Backward**: Zero the gradient buffers of all parameters and backprops with random gradients
+Zero the gradient buffers of all parameters and backprops with random gradients

 ```python
 net.zero_grad()